Texans snap 8-game skid, end Titans' 6-game streak 22-13 - WHIZ News

-Desmond King had two of the Texans’ four interceptions — three in the fourth quarter to snuff out the Titans’ attempted rally.
-Houston turned those and a fumbled punt into 13 points.
+Desmond King had two of the Texans’ four interceptions that tied a franchise record — three in the fourth quarter to snuff out the Titans’ attempted rally.
+Houston turned those and a muffed punt into 13 points.
 The Texans also had two sacks.

+“It’s just huge to get this thing rolling,” Houston linebacker Kamu Grugier-Hill said.
+“It’s been tough.
+It’s been super tough.
+To come out here and get a big win on the road against probably one of the best teams in the AFC, that’s huge.
+So, we’re excited.”

 Tennessee outgained Houston 420-190.
 But the Titans couldn’t overcome their mistakes on a day where their injury list grew even longer with wide receiver A.J.
 Brown knocked out of the game in the third quarter with an injured chest.